 2. Gather Needed Information

 The next step is to gather all of the information you’ll need to provide to your lender.
 Having the documentation ahead of time will enable you to speed up the process, and it tells the loan provider you’re ready to make a large purchase.
-Plus, trucks can go fast if another buyer swoops in with an all-cash offer.
-So before you find the truck you want, you should make sure you’re ready to move forward and close a financing opportunity.
+Trucks can sell fast, especially if another buyer makes an all-cash offer.
+Before you find the truck you want, make sure you’re ready to move forward and close a financing opportunity.

 Here is a list of documentation that you’ll likely need in order to be approved for a semi truck loan: